 Please note that the syntax diagram allows for a maximum of three intervals, i.e. there will be no need to allocate more than one partition to a server.

 Rules create-table and attribute are the rules according to Oracle of a table definition and a columns name.
+However, there will be no DEFAULT clauses or NOT NULL clauses in the column definitions, i.e. the name will be followed by the data type as in the example below.

 Rule list-of-intervals contains at least one INTEGER constant.
 As can be seen in the example above each constant of the list determines the upper bound of an interval, where the implicit assumption is minus infinity for the lower bound of the first and plus infinity as the upper bound of the last interval.
 If the number of intervals defined is less than the number of CDBSes, then the data are to be distributed over the “first” CDBSes.
 If no partitioning clause is given, the entire table hast to be stored on the “first” of your CDBSes.

 You only have to support integrity constraints defined explicitly after the column definitions and if they begin with the keyword constraint.